sambody/inkscape-grid-maker/README.md

 Restart or open Inkscape.

-(on OS X or Linux, you might have to set the file to be executable)

 ### Usage

 You will find the Guides Grid Maker under menu **Extensions > Render > Guides grid maker**. (so *not* Guides creator, *not* Grid).

-Change the settings, you can use the Live preview to see it.
+Change the settings (columns, columns width, etc), you can use the Live preview to preview it.
 If you're happy with the settings, click Apply before clicking Close.

+Note: you can choose to automatically delete all existing guides before applying the new guides.

 That's it.